ConnorHicks3/TechChallengeApp/release/notes.md

       - 2x Service - ClusterIP
       - 1x Service - LoadBalancer
       - 1x PersistentVolume
-  - Apply manifest
+  - Apply manifests
+    - `kubectl apply -f release/backend.yaml`
-    - `kubectl apply -f release/manifest.yaml`
+    - `kubectl apply -f release/frontend.yaml`

 # Reflections
 - As always, it's the little things that get you.
 In my case, I spent a solid day trying to work out why the app wasn't working.
 I finally found that the listener in the config was set to `localhost` instead of `0.0.0.0`. /shrug
+- I noticed the `Job` object and thought that it might be a good thing to use for the initialization part of the app deployment.
+Then I questioned why I would need a separate object to initialize.
+Turns out there's an `initContainers` option in the `Deployment` object spec.